lupyuen/lupyuen.github.io/src/display.md

 open -a CoolTerm
 ```

-Note that we need to flip the jumper for GPIO 8 before and after flashing the firmware.
+Note that we need to flip the jumper for GPIO 8 and press the Reset Button, before and after flashing the firmware.

 # Appendix: ST7789 Reset, Backlight and Delay